buildwithgrove/path-external-auth-server/README.md

    - etc..

 These headers are processed by the Envoy rate limiter configured in the GUARD system, allowing for granular control over request rates.

+## Portal App Store Refresh

+PEAS maintains an in-memory store of portal app data for fast authorization lookups.
+This store is automatically refreshed from the Grove Portal Database on a configurable interval.

+### How It Works

+1. **Initial Load**: On startup, PEAS fetches all portal app data from the database to populate the in-memory store
+2. **Background Refresh**: A background goroutine periodically refreshes the store by fetching the latest data from the database
+3. **Thread-Safe Updates**: The store uses read-write locks to ensure thread-safe access during refresh operations
+4. **Performance Monitoring**: Each refresh operation is timed and logged with metrics for monitoring

+### Configuration

+The refresh interval is configurable via the `REFRESH_INTERVAL` environment variable:

+- **Default**: 30 seconds
+- **Format**: Duration string (e.g., `30s`, `1m`, `2m30s`)
+- **Purpose**: Balance between data freshness and database load

 ## Envoy Gateway Integration